wallarm/product-documentation/docs/4.4/updating-migrating/node-artifact-versions.md

 ### 4.4.2-1 (2023-02-10)

+!!! warning "Version deleted"
+    This AMI version has been deleted due to the presence of the [CVE-2021-3177](https://nvd.nist.gov/vuln/detail/CVE-2021-3177) vulnerability.

 * Support for [Mass Assignment](../attacks-vulns-list.md#mass-assignment) and [SSRF](../attacks-vulns-list.md#serverside-request-forgery-ssrf) attack detection
 * New parameter `custom_ruleset_ver` returned by the [Wallarm statistics service](../admin-en/configure-statistics-service.md) in both JSON and Prometheus formats